Dai-Kusumoto/Deep-SeSMo/Readme.md

 # Deep-SeSMo

-This is a source code of the manuscript (Kusumoto D, et. al. ***Nature Communications***. under revision).
+This is a source code of the manuscript (Kusumoto D, et. al. ***Nature Communications***.in press).

-Deep-SeSMo (Deep learning-based senescence scoring system by morphology) is a label-free quantitative scoring system based on convolutional neural network (CNN) to evaluate the state of cellular senescence from microscopic phase-contrast images.
+Deep-SeSMo (Deep learning-based senescence scoring system by morphology) is a label-free quantitative scoring system based on a convolutional neural network (CNN) to evaluate the state of cellular senescence from microscopic phase-contrast images.

 ## Description

-Deep-SeSMo enable to make quantitative senescence score of cellular senescence only from microscopic phase-contrast images in culture cells, and can be applied to high-throughput drug screening.
-We applied pre-trained CNN, which is optimised for classification of senescent and control cells, for senescence score calculation.
+Deep-SeSMo produces a quantitative senescence score of cellular senescence using only microscopic phase-contrast images of cultured cells, and can be applied to high-throughput drug screening.
+Our technique uses a pre-trained CNN, which is optimized for classification of senescent and control cells, for senescence score calculation.

 ## Usage

-We provide python-based source code as jupyter notebooks.
+We have provided the python-based source code in the form of Jupyter notebooks.

 There are four steps to reproduce our study.

 **First step: cell cropping**

-First, you can extract single cell images for input datasets from tiff-format microscopic phase-contrast images, by "Single_cell_cropping.ipynb".
-We strongly recommend to check a quality of dataset by "binarization_check.ipynb" and "npy_check.ipynb".
+First, extract single cell images for input datasets from tiff-format microscopic phase-contrast images, by using "Single_cell_cropping.ipynb".
+We strongly recommend checking the quality of the dataset by "binarization_check.ipynb" and "npy_check.ipynb".

 **Second step: training CNN**

-You can train CNN by "Training_CNN.ipynb".
-You should determine hyperparameters for training by defined methods.
+Train the CNN by using "Training_CNN.ipynb".
+You should determine hyperparameters for training using defined methods.

 **Third step: validation of CNN**

-You should validate the performance of the traind CNN using newly acquired datasets before doing senescence scoring  by "validation_data.ipynb".
+Validate the performance of the trained CNN using newly acquired datasets before performing senescence scoring by "validation_data.ipynb".

 **Fourth step: senescence scoring**

-Finally, you can do senescence scoring by "senescence_scoring.ipynb".
-You set the images to be tested in the designated directories, and senescence score of  images are automatically output.
+Finally, perform senescence scoring by using "senescence_scoring.ipynb".
+Set the images to be tested in the designated directories, and the senescence score of the images is automatically obtained as the output.

 ## Requirement

 - Ubuntsu 16.04
 - CUDA 8.0
 - CUDNN 6.0